 At every point, you must consider your message.
 What is this sentence, paragraph, section or page, and whole document saying?
 Is what it is saying relevant to the larger message?
 A document is like a story, a sequence of ideas communicated by you to the reader.
 Always ask yourself, does this sentence carry within it the idea I wish to transfer?

 One advantage of writing on a computer screen is that you can only see a limited part of the document.
 When you come back to read it and edit it, ask yourself if you know what the sentence or paragraph is saying without going back to discover.

 The most important message, when writing any single document, is to consider the message that the whole document is giving.
 This forms your theme, and everything within the document must relate to the overall message.
 If it does not, remove it.
-Otherwise it will confuse the reader.
+Otherwise, it will confuse the reader.

 To help yourself, imagine that your paper has hit the headlines (none of mine ever have!), and you are on national television.
 You have probably 60 seconds.
 The interviewer asks, “What is your paper on XXX about?“.
 In two sentences, you need to say whatever you think is the most important message the paper has.
 No more.
-The audience switch off after two sentences.
+The audience switches off after two sentences.